codetheweb/Pigeon/README.md

 - Uses more resorces than Apache + PHP

 Plus, PHP makes it ridiculously easy to execute system commands.

+#### Does this work on Windows?
+I have no idea.
+I don't use Windows regularly.
+Here are some potential problems if you're looking to make with work with Windows:
+- The install script won't work, obviously
+- Path structure - Pigeon reads/writes to files in a couple places, and a *nix path is much different than a Windows one
+- Reboot scripts - Pigeon runs 2 scripts on startup, which won't work under Windows

 #### Java runs in the browser, so are there any plans to add the GRIP source as a Java applet?
 Probably not.
 The source for GRIP clocks in at over 100 MBs, mostly because they included OpenCV with it.
 It might work if someone made a 'Lite' version that consists of just a frontend that communicates with the server.